swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="prompting-for-personal-identity-number"></a>
 ### 3.3.
 Prompting for Personal Identity Number (personnummer)

-When the user agent (web browser) and the BankID client (app or desktop) is not on the same device the Identity Provider prompts the user for his or hers personal identity number (personnummer) in order to initiate an BankID authentication.
+When the user agent (web browser) and the BankID client (app or desktop) is not on the same device the Identity Provider prompts the user<sup>1</sup> for his or hers personal identity number (personnummer) in order to initiate an BankID authentication.
 It is RECOMMENDED that the personal identity number is saved in the user's web browser session storage (in a session cookie or more preferably using the HTML5 sessionStorage object).
 The reason for this is that if the user performs a signature operation after authenticating he or she does not expect to have to enter the personal identity number again.

 See also section [4.2.2](#mobile-bankid-and-the-personnumber-attribute), "[Mobile BankID and the personNumber attribute](#mobile-bankid-and-the-personnumber-attribute)".

+> \[1\]: Unless the personal identity number is included in the authentication request, see sections [4.2.2](#mobile-bankid-and-the-personnumber-attribute) and [4.3](#general-processing) below.

 <a name="cancelling-an-operation"></a>
 ### 3.4.
 Cancelling an Operation